commercionetwork/commercionetwork/docs/app_developers/commercioapi-introduction.md

 Sending message in the blockchain has a "protocol" 's  cost that is due in order to  support Validators expenses.

-The cost in Commercio blockchain for each message coul be paid with [CCC](/#the-commercio-cash-credit-ccc) eihter with [COM](/#the-commercio-token-com) and it correspont to :
+The cost in Commercio blockchain for each message could be paid with [CCC](/#the-commercio-cash-credit-ccc) either with [COM](/#the-commercio-token-com) and it corresponds to :
 * 0.01 COM per message sent
 * 0.01 CCC per message sent

-Anyway due to its nature it is better to bay with CCC due to the fact that CCC has a fix value of 1 Euro intead of COM that has a VARIABLE Euro value and is determined according supply and demand by the market
+Anyway due to its nature it is better to pay with CCC due to the fact that CCC has a fix  value of 1 Euro instead COM has a variable Euro value that is determined according to supply and demand by the market.

-You can easily make your own wallet management and send messages to the chain at protocol's costs using the [following procedure](/docs2.2.0/developers/create-sign-broadcast-tx.html#_1-message-creation) but obviusly this need to be done by developer experts
+You can easily make your own wallet management and send messages to the chain at protocol's costs using the [following procedure](/docs2.2.0/developers/create-sign-broadcast-tx.html#_1-message-creation) but obviously this need to be done by developer experts

-Anotehr way is using Restfull commercio API
+Another way is using Restfull commercio API

 #### Platform costs
-Moreover sending messages autonoumously could also be done with Resfull API of the commercio.app
+Moreover sending messages autonomously could also be done with Resfull API of the commercio.app

 Using the platform comes with a cost for the usage that depends on the type of [Membrship you subscribe](modules/commerciokyc/#membership-types)

-Costs of membership expressed in Euro when bought from commercio.app IVA not included
+Costs of membership expressed in Euro when bought from commercio.app VAT not included.

+`Green Mebership` is free of charge when obtained from commercio.app through a simple registration moreover a 1 CCC will be available for free in your wallet with first registration.

 |Membersip| Platform cost| Chain fee | Total cost per msg |